Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

-Thus the speed-up of the empirical risk minimization setting compared to the (conjectured) complexity of the reusable oracles setting is at most $\sqrt{N}$ but can be less depending on $\pp$.
-To illustrate this further we consider as a prototypical example a reward vector $\pp$ with $p_1>p_2=\ldots=p_n$ with $p_1-p_2=\varepsilon$ Then the query complexities are
+\blue{ Here we used $\Delta_1 = p_0-p_1\leq p_0-p_i= \Delta_i$ for the first inequality and the inequality between arithmetic and quadratic mean for the second inequality.
+Thus, the speedup of the empirical risk minimization setting compared to the (conjectured) complexity of the reusable oracles setting is at most $\Delta_1^{-1}=(p_0-p_1)^{-1}$ while the speedup between the (conjectured) complexity of the reusable oracles setting and the quantum channel oracle is at most $\sqrt{N}$ but both can be less, depending on $\pp$.} To illustrate this further we consider as a prototypical example a reward vector $\pp$ with $p_0>p_1=\ldots=p_{N-1}$ with $p_0-p_1=\varepsilon$ Then the query complexities are

 For this setting the two difficulties can be well separated: The expected reward of each arm needs to be estimated (statistical complexity) and the correct arm needs to be searched.
 Classically the statistical complexity is $\varepsilon^{-2}$ but it can be reduced to $\varepsilon^{-1}$ in the empirical risk minimization setting (similar to quantum metrology \cite{metrology}).
-Not having access to a superposition of samples $\omega$ prevents this speed-up.
-The complexity of the search of the best arm is $\sqrt{N}$ in a quantum setting compared to the complexity of $N$ in the classical setting.
-Note that it is possible to obtain this speed-up using the reusable oracles, but not when having only access to the one time oracle.
+Not having access to a superposition of basis states $\ket{\omega}$ prevents this speedup.
+The complexity of the search of the best arm is $\sqrt{N}$ in a quantum setting compared to the complexity of $N$ in the classical setting or a noisy quantum setting.
+This gives rise to the difference of the query complexities for the one-time oracle and the classical setting or the reusable oracle.
 Thus, even under the favorable assumptions we made, e.g., Bernoulli distributed rewards, quantum algorithms offer no improvement in query complexity when $\mc{H}_P$ is not part of the computing device.